 Epoxy flooring is one of the most durable floor finishes.
-It can be used on several types of floor materials ranging from concrete to wooden floors.
+You can use it on different floors.
 But can you put epoxy flooring over a painted surface?
-Here is the answer to that.

-You can put an epoxy floor over a painted surface but it’s advised to sand the paint lightly to remove any grime or dirt that can repel the epoxy resin.
+You can put epoxy flooring over a painted surface but it’s advised to sand the finish lightly to remove any grime or dirt that can repel the new finish.

 Related Read: How To Apply Polyurethane On Concrete?

-How To Put Epoxy Floor Over Existing Paint (Made Easy)
+How To Put Epoxy Floor Over Existing Paint?